7 Ways Elementary Music Teachers Can Build High School Programs

 Meet the Author

-She is currently active in music education through blogging, workshops, and curriculum development.
-She serves on the music staff at her church and volunteers for an after-school children’s program.
-Terri is an active musician in the community, performing in a local Big Band, pit orchestras, and various events.
+She presents music education workshops, develops curriculum, and writes for her blog.
+She is on the music staff at her church and leads a children’s program.
+She performs as a active community musician with a local Big Band, pit orchestras, and at various events.